ppawel/openstreetmap-watch-list/INSTALL.md

 Installing OWL Osmosis plugin
 =============================

-OWL plugin for Osmosis is needed for the `--write-changed-change` task which populates OWL tables with data.
+OWL plugin for Osmosis is needed for the `--write-owldb-change` task which populates OWL tables with data.
 To install the plugin just drop the file from `osmosis-plugin` directory to the `lib` directory in your Osmosis installation (e.g.
 `/usr/share/osmosis`).